EricaBreig/Quiz-chaos/README.md

 - utilizing the compare function
 ![A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over ](./assets/images/)
 # Credit:
-Me, with the help of my TAs and my tutor, and lots of blood, sweat and tears
+Me, and lots of blood, sweat and tears